An Ancient Faith, Reaching a New Generation, Lived in Holy Community

 An Ancient Faith- "Classical Christianity"

-First, Emmaus Abbey Church is considered a pre-denominational Christian church.
+Emmaus Abbey Church is considered an independent Anglican "Communion" of CEC churches.
 Our worship is joyful and visitors say all the time...We love your worship and singing, we love the beauty of your worship.
 In fact, its theology is deeply rooted in classical Christianity.
-This is why we are not apart of any denominational church body like the the Roman Catholic Church which split with the Orthodox Church in 1054, nor are we a part of the Anglican Church of North America (ACNA) or the Episcopal Church USA.
-We do not add doctrine as the Roman Catholic Church does, nor subtract from doctrine as the Protestant Church has done, nor are we bound by unmovable traditions of the church.
+We are not apart of any other Anglican church body.
+We love those who have become mis-directed, but we are not a part of the Episcopal Church USA or Church of England.
+We do not add doctrine, nor subtract from doctrine as some denominations or Churches have done, nor are we bound by unmovable traditions of the church.
 We know that tradition has changed over the centuries, but the Bible does not!
 We seek to know God through his "Word, Spirit and Sacrament."

 As a Christian church, we intentionally cross denominational lines and have no religious ethnic or cultural hangups about being Greek, Russian, Filipino, Hispanic, Puerto Rican, Italian, German, or any other Nationality.
 We believe God died for every ones sins and everyone is welcome to worship with us, John 3:16.
 We are a mixed group of Christians coming from many Christian backgrounds such as, Baptist, Lutheran,Methodist, Presbyterian PCA, Nazarene, Pentecostal, Anglican, catholic, and orthodox Christian faiths.
 Many denominations have fallen away from the faith and are coming home to the Charismatic Episcopal Church, a conservative Bible believing communion of churches.